How to get compensated for air travel delays

 (Reuters) - Last summer, Mark Wilson waited in a Rome airline terminal for a connecting flight to London on his way home to New York.
 And waited.
 And waited.
 By the time he arrived in London four hours late, the final New York-bound flight had departed.

 Wilson was offered a room at an airport hotel, which he declined.
-He was also due a $550 cash penalty by U.S. law but says he never knew about the rule.
+He was also due a $550 cash penalty by European Union law but says he never knew about the rule.
 The money sat unclaimed for more than two months, until he used the service Refund.me to collect.

 “I travel constantly.
 I had no idea that law existed,” says Wilson, 36, an investment banker.

-Indeed, the right of consumers to collect cash from airlines for international as well as domestic flight delays is not well known, says Christopher Elliott, author of “How to be the World’s Smartest Traveler” and ombudsman for National Geographic Traveler.
+Indeed, the right of consumers to collect cash from airlines for international flight delays and specific domestic issues is not well known, says Christopher Elliott, author of “How to be the World’s Smartest Traveler” and ombudsman for National Geographic Traveler.
 “The rules are obscure, and airlines intentionally keep them that way.”

 European fliers can find forms at individual airlines or through the European Union.